 Lowcountry CoC collaborates with the other South Carolina CoCs and the South Carolina Office of Economic Opportunity (OEO) to establish state-wide HESG priorities; performance measures, HMIS data collection standards, and evaluation methods.
-The first priority is shelter operations because other HUD funds in the community are prioritized for rapid re-housing; however, rapid re-housing is also a priority for the County's HESG funds.
+Both shelter operations and rapid re-housing remain priorities as evidenced by the County's continued need and use of the County's HESG funds.